 - Because Windows won’t allow you to open two Excel files with the same name simultaneously and because a succession of monthly-revised spreadsheets separated by mere folders but still bearing the same name is common in spreadsheet systems, it would be difficult to compare one spreadsheet with any of its older versions.

-But testing and reconciliation are just two of the many activities that make regulatory compliance terribly tedious for a spreadsheet-reliant organization.
+But testing and reconciliation are just two of the many activities that make regulatory compliance terribly tedious for a spreadsheet-reliant organisation.
 Therefore, the sheer intricacy of spreadsheet systems make examining and maintaining them next to impossible.

 On the other hand, you can’t afford not to take these regulations seriously.
 Non-compliance with regulatory mandates can have dire consequences, not the least of which is the loss of investor confidence.
 And when investors start to doubt the management’s capability, customers will start to walk away too.
 Now that is a loss your competitors will only be too happy to gain.